tashwitab/Array-/README.md

-       i) To write a program to search for an element in an array. ii) To write a program to declare a matrix in an array and print.
+       i) To write a program to search for an element in an array. ii) To write a program to declare a matrix in an array and print. iii) To write a program to add a matrix using array.

 THEORY:  In C++, an array is a collection of elements of the same data type stored in contiguous memory locations.
          Each element in the array can be accessed using an index, which starts from 0 for the first element and goes up to the size of the array minus one.